 Since Greek and Roman times a full moon has been blamed as the trigger for all sorts of weird goings-on.
 An article in Scientific American said:

 Our trip to Mexico fed the travel bug, and as always, it’s nice to be back home.
-But Spring has finally arrived to Coastal Georgia, and if there’s anything that whets that travel bug’s appetite it’s sunny, warm days, and cool nights.
+But Spring has finally arrived in Coastal Georgia, and if there’s anything that whets a travel bug’s appetite it’s sunny, warm days, and cool nights.

 The story begins with dogs walking on the beach in St. Simons Island, Georgia.
 And because there are nothing but happy dogs at the beach, they want to meet other happy dogs.

 We arrived just in time to catch this morning’s partial solar eclipse.
 Confused by the time change, we couldn’t remember if it was happening at 6:30 “old time” or “new time.”